tblazey/beautiful-jekyll/_posts/2017-01-02-freesurfer_view.md

 ![thickness]({{ site.baseurl }}/img/surfaceTwo_cropped.png "RGL Surface with Thickness Overlay")

 The same process can be used to load any standard surface overlay.
 While this might not be a fast as [other](https://surfer.nmr.mgh.harvard.edu/fswiki/TkSurfer) [options](https://surfer.nmr.mgh.harvard.edu/fswiki/FreeviewGuide/FreeviewIntroduction), it is pretty flexible and works right within R. Questions?
-Feel free to ask.
+Feel free to [ask](mailto:tblaze11@gmail.com)